shader-slang/slang/docs/proposals/006-artifact-container-format.md

 config/global.json
 config/slang.json
 config/dxc.json
+source/
+source/some-source.slang
+source/some-header.h
 ```

+The `source` path holds all the unique source used during a compilation.
+This is the 'deduped' representation.
+Any include hierarchy is lost.
+Names are generated such that they remain the same as the original where possible, but are made unique if not.
+The 'dependency' file for a compilation specifies how the source as included maps to the source held in the source directory.
+The source held in the repository like this provides a way to repeat compilations from source, but isn't the same as the source hierarchy for compilation and is typically a subset.

 `config/global.json` holds configuration that applies to the whole of the container.
 In particular how names map to the container contents - say the use of directories, or naming concat order.
 `config/slang.json` holds how names map to option configuration that is specific to Slang